JayaRaghavendra/AIR-POLLUTION-IN-INDIA/README.md

 # AIR-POLLUTION-IN-INDIA
-A brief analysis of AIR POLLUTION IN INDIA

 ![](Ani02.jpg)

-The dataset contains the following features :
+# The dataset contains the following features :

 stn_code : Station code.
 A code given to each station that made the measurements.